cdvelop/gitgo/README.md

-# GitGo
+# DevFlow

-GitGo is a minimalist Go library and CLI toolset designed to automate Git workflows and Go module updates.
+DevFlow is a minimalist Go library and CLI toolset designed to automate Git workflows and Go module updates.
 It adheres to a zero-dependency policy, using only the Go standard library.

 ## Features